 - Terrorist threats

 - Criminal mischief

 Broad grounds under NJ law include verbal abuse, threats, financial punishment, isolation, and intimidation.
 Abusers can be parents, guardians, spouses and even caretakers or persons in authority over others.Getting an Final Restraining Order

 The victim has to testify before a judge but the abuser doesn’t need to show up in court for the petition to be granted.
 Once issued, FROs become permanent unless the victim petitions the court to remove it.
 Judges have leeway to amend the order, send one or both parties to counseling or resolve matters in other ways.
 For example, a no-contact order is similar to, but not the same as, a protection order.

-Whether you seek to obtain a restraining order in New Jersey or want to fight an unjust allegation of domestic violence, call today to get expert advice from the Goldstein Law Group law offices.
+Whether you seek to obtain a restraining order in New Jersey or want to fight an unjust allegation of domestic violence, call today to get expert advice from a restraining order attorney in New Jersey at Goldstein Law Group.
 A qualified attorney can also help you with related issues such as divorce, child custody, monetary relief, and other family matters.